Haguenau Airport: German use during World War II

 The airport was seized by the German Wehrmacht during the 1940 Battle of France, being renamed "Hagenau".
 The Luftwaffe, however, did not use the airport for several years.
 In 1943, a construction program was begun to improve the facilities, laying down two concrete runways (07/25 and 03/21) along with a support area, hangars, and various maintenance shops.
 Finally in September 1943, Luftlandegeschwader 2 (Airborne Squadron 2) (LLG 2) moved in with Heinkel He 111 medium bombers, being used as tow planes for Gotha Go 242 transport gliders.
 The glider units remained until June 1944.

 In the spring of 1944, as a result of the Luftwaffe going on a defensive footing as part of the "Defense of the Reich" campaign, Nachtjagdgeschwader 5 (NJG 5) in April and Nachtjagdgeschwader 6 (NJG 6) in May moved to Hagenau, equipped with Messerschmitt Bf 110 night interceptor fighters equipped with radar to attack the Royal Air Force heavy bomber fleets attacking targets in Germany.
 In October, the night fighters moved out; no further Luftwaffe units are documented at this airfield.
 In several publications was stated that II/JG6 was located there between October and December 1944 but it seems that they were located at Hagenow, an airfield close to Schwerin in Northern Germany.

-Haguenau became a major target of USAAF Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts mostly with 500 lb general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps to attack the German interceptors on the ground.
+Haguenau became a major target of USAAF Ninth Air Force Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolts mostly with 500 lb general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps to attack the German interceptors on the ground.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and be unable to attack the heavy bombers.
-Also the P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.
+Also the North American P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.